-It’s 40 years since “Enter Laughing” was the vehicle for the ascent to stardom by Alan Arkin.
-The backstage comedy was never a great play.
-It hasn’t improved with age, and the Berkshire Theater Festival’s revival gets its 75th season off to a less than salubrious start.
+It’s 40 years since “Enter Laughing” was the vehicle for the ascent to stardom by a young Alan Arkin.
+Written by Joseph Stein from Carl Reiner’s semiautobiographical novel of the same name, the Jewish backstage comedy-farce was never a great play, though it ran for a year on Broadway in 1963-64.
+It hasn’t improved with age, and the Berkshire Theater Festival’s revival gets its 75th anniversary season off to a less than salubrious start.
 “Enter Laughing” is definitely the sort of play they don’t write anymore.

 Fresh from his lively staging of tuner “Me and My Girl” to open the 40th season at Goodspeed Musicals in East Haddam, Conn., Scott Schwartz has brought his vigorous imagination to Stein’s script.
 To begin with, he has cut the cast down to eight, with a number of the actors doubling roles.
 This in itself gives rise to several big laughs.
 But he also has broadened the play by turning virtually all of the characters into caricatures, which they weren’t originally.

 Popular on Variety

 Schwartz also has set the play, legitimately, in a way that makes it look as though all its scenes are taking place in a theater, with thesps not part of a given scene sitting in theater seats behind footlights at the rear of the set watching their cohorts perform.
 The cast also helps with scene changes when not involved in quick costume or character changes.